 Finally, once you’ve committed to modifications, you should continue to use your analytics tools to monitor their long-term performance.
 As with all marketing efforts, the need for readjustments to meet new market demands may arise.
 When it does, you will need to engage in CRO anew.

-To summarise, CRO is an overarching set of practices that seeks to optimise conversion rates.
+To summarise, CRO is an overarching set of practices to optimise conversion rates.
 Increased revenue aside, it yields the distinct benefits of an improved UX and better marketing ROI.
-It typically concerns on-site elements, including loading speed, navigation, landing pages, copy, and CTAs themselves.
-It is, however, a long-term endeavour that requires diligence and consistent monitoring to remain effective.
+Your optimization effort typically concerns on-site elements, including loading speed, navigation, landing pages, copy, and CTAs themselves.
+However, your conversion rate optimization strategy is a long-term endeavour that requires diligence and consistent monitoring to remain effective and meet your conversion goal.

 About the Author

 Dylan Jacobson is a copywriter, editor, and digital marketing enthusiast working with Convert More.
 He frequently authors articles discussing the ever-changing digital marketing landscape, from Google’s algorithms to conversion challenges across industries.
-In his free time, he spends quality time with his family of 4 and their two dogs.
+He spends quality time with his family of 4 and their two dogs in his free time.

 - PPC or SEO – Which Do You Need?